rht-labs-events/summit-lab-2018-doc/scenario0/README.md

 In this lab we will see how loss of the quorum can impact Platforms behaviour and how we can recover from it for the time being.
 And will advise on material for future readings when planning real life DR situations.

-etcd stores the persistent master state while other components watch etcd for changes to bring themselves into the desired state. etcd can be optionally configured for high availability, typically deployed with 2n+1 peer services.
+Etcd stores the persistent master state while other components watch etcd for changes to bring themselves into the desired state. etcd can be optionally configured for high availability, typically deployed with 2n+1 peer services.

 In this lab etcd runs together on masters.
 Before starting open Grafana dashboard `ETCD` and inspect monitoring data from our etcd cluster.